 This is a topic I see a lot around the internet and particularly on the /r/homelab subreddit so I figured I’d chime in with my professional opinion.

-Obviously the concept of running genuine software with a valid licence key appeals to the majority of us, especially those who work with IT as we all know that running pirated / unlicensed software can come back and bite you.
-Hence why I’m proud to say – I don’t pay for any of my homelab specific licences.
+Obviously, the concept of running genuine software with a valid licence key appeals to most of us, especially those who work with IT as we all know that running pirated / unlicensed software can come back and bite you.
+Hence why I’m proud to say – I don’t pay for any of my Homelab specific licences.

 Wait, what?
 Why?
 You ask.
 The reasons are painfully simple.